-Transmission System Guideline ⊘ Xcel Energy [∞] Xcel Energy Operating Companies Interconnection Guidelines For Transmission Interconnected Producer-Owned Generation 20 MW or less Version: 6.0 File Name: XEL-POL-TransmissionInte erconnectionGuidelineLess20MW.doc Page 9 of 71
+Transmission System Guidelines 🕜 Xcel Energy Xcel Energy Operating Companies Interconnection Guidelines For Transmission Interconnected Producer-Owned Generation 20 MW Version: 8.0 or less File Name : XEL-POL-TransmissionInterconn ectionGuidelineLess20MW.doc Page 9 of 71

 Other electric utilities also serve these states, and in some areas the utilities operate highly interconnected networks.
 A Producer must determine if the proposed generator will in fact interconnect to a transmission facility owned by an Xcel Energy operating company at the proposed location.
 If the generator will interconnect to a transmission facility owned by another utility, these Guidelines are not applicable.